r-owen/base_loom_server/docs/index.md

 The address will be "http://*hostname*.local:8000" where *hostname* is the host name of the loom server computer, as determined in [Installing](installing.md).

+If you are running the web browser and web server on the same computer, you can skip the hostname and connect to "http://localhost:8000".

 ## Select the Mode

-The server has three modes, which are listed at the top of the web page: Weaving, Threading, and Settings:
+The server has three modes, which are listed at the top of the web page:

 * [Weaving](weaving.md) is used to weave fabric; this is by far the most common mode.

-* [Threading](threading.md) will help you thread the loom, by lifting shafts for groups of threads.
+* [Threading](threading.md) helps you thread the loom, by lifting shafts for groups of threads.

 * [Settings](settings.md) allows you specify settings that apply to all weaving pattern files.

 Click on the word to select that mode.
 The bold word shows the current mode.

-The links above give detailed instructions for using each mode.
+The links above give detailed instructions for each mode.
 But before you dive into that, read the next section about pattern files:

-In addition, the "?" link on the same line opens documentation in a new browser tab.
+In addition, the "?" link on the same line as the mode tabs opens documentation in a new browser tab.

 ## Upload and Select Pattern Files